top of page

 He is the image of the invisible God, the firstborn of all creation.
 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
 And he is before all things, and in him all things hold together.
 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
 For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.

 During this season of Advent, let us pause to ponder the preeminence and preexistence of our Lord.
 Before the incarnation, before creation itself, Christ was.
 All things visible and invisible, thrones, dominions, rulers, authorities—all were created by him and for him.
-He is before all things, and in him all things hold together (Col. 1:16-17).
+He is before all things, and in him all things hold together (Colossians 1:16-17).
 What a glorious, humbling truth!
 And our Lord now comes as a helpless child to his creation.

 Christ alone is supreme over all, and he alone is worthy of our unbridled allegiance.
 How often do we chase after lesser loves, our affections, and energies consumed by temporal things?
-But it is from him and through him and to him that all things find meaning (Rom.
-11:36).
+But it is from him and through him and to him that all things find meaning (Romans 11:36).
 This hymn from Romans 11 is matched only by today's passage in its clarity of adoration for our Creator.
 Seeing Jesus in the first place releases the power to dispel every excuse for worshiplessness.

 When Christ took on flesh, becoming human while remaining fully God, he performed the most magnificent miracle of all—reconciling fallen humanity to the holy God